-The Rev. Timothy Geiger is Executive Director of Children’s Jubilee Fund in Philadelphia, PA.
+The Rev. Timothy Geiger is Executive Director of Children’s Jubilee Fund.

-Tim grew up the oldest of five children in a lower Northeast Philadelphia rowhouse and attended public school.
-Now as a parent and a longtime advocate of better educational opportunities for city students, Tim understands the hard choices and hard realities that many families face.
-He wants city students to thrive, and to overcome many of the financial, social, and societal obstacles he faced growing up.
-He wants to see city-based families become stronger, and city neighborhoods become places of safety, pride, and blessing.
-One of the first steps of that change takes place through stable, affirming, and encouraging schools that meet students where they are and challenge them to use God’s good gifts to their fullest potential.
+Tim grew up the oldest of five children in a lower Northeast Philadelphia rowhouse.
+He understands the hard choices and harsh realities that many families in the city face.
+He wants city-based students to thrive and to overcome many of the financial, social, and societal obstacles he faced growing up.
+He wants to see city-based families become stronger and city neighborhoods become places of safety, pride, flourishing, and blessing.
+One of the first steps toward that transformation is to have stable, affirming, encouraging schools that meet students where they are and challenge them to use God’s good gifts to their fullest potential.

-Tim did his undergrad work in Behavioral Health at the Community College of Philadelphia and earned a M.Div. degree from Westminster Theological Seminary.
-Prior to working with Children’s Jubilee Fund, Tim spent 16 years working with Harvest USA, including seven years as Executive Director and then President.
-His other professional experience includes a career in management with the Internal Revenue Service and several years with The Alliance of Confessing Evangelicals.
-His interests include jazz and swing music, hiking, and gardening.
+Tim did his undergrad work in Behavioral Health at the Community College of Philadelphia and earned an M.Div. degree from Westminster Theological Seminary.
+Prior to working with Jubilee, Tim spent 16 years working with Harvest USA, including seven years as Executive Director and then President.
+His other professional experience includes the Alliance of Confessing Evangelicals and everyone’s favorite federal agency, the Internal Revenue Service.

 Tim is also a Teaching Elder in the Presbyterian Church in America.
 He and his wife Susan live with their daughter in Glenside.

-From 1993 to 1996 Jim led in the establishing Children’s Jubilee Fund.
-He served as board chair until 2003 when he became the first professional staff employee for Jubilee.
-He led as Executive Director until July 2013 when he transitioned to Director Emeritus.
+From 1993 to 1996, Jim led in establishing Children’s Jubilee Fund.
+He served as Board Chair until 2003, when he became the first professional staff employee for Jubilee.
+Jim led as Executive Director until July 2013, when he transitioned to Director Emeritus.